oliverjam/learn-react-testing/README.md

 ---

 Refactor your `Toggle` test from before to use React Testing Library.
-It's also worth reading the [docs](https://github.com/kentcdodds/react-testing-library/) as they're not too long and cover a few more methods that you might want to use.
+It's also worth reading the [Queries section of the docs](https://testing-library.com/docs/api-queries) as they're not too long and cover a few more methods that you might want to use.

 ---